bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/anaximander.md

 title: Anaximander Of Miletus
 born: -611
 died: -546
-keywords: Anaximander, Miletus, sun-dial, map, boundless, geometry, golden mean
+keywords: anaximander,anaximander
-description: Anaximanderof Miletus was a Greek scholar who developed theories of the universe, a sun-dial, map, geometry and the golden mean.
+description: Anaximander of Miletus was a Greek scholar who first proposed that the sun, moon and planets revolved around the earth. he invented the gnomon of a sun-dial.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---